Are0pag/Vyasheslav-Strokov/README.md

 Now I am developing a large project, which I decided to call _"Power Of Elements"_.
 Expected a **TBS** (turn-based strategy) **CCG** (collectible card game) grid-based game with elements of procedural generation and character leveling.

+### Purpose:
+Work in a company by profession Junior+ Unity Developer

 ### For communication:
 - email: Mopo3Hoe7yTpo@yandex.ru<br>
 - telegramm: @cran_um